-Elsewhere, Darby Milbrath’s ethereal paintings were reinterpreted in a standout sequin bomber jacket, printed with gold-edged flowers whose vines swirled across the fabric, and Andre Butzer saw his deliberately squiggled, distorted monsters – a regular fixture in his paintings, described often as ‘Science Fiction Expressionism’ – became tiny Celine mascots, repurposed across. embroidered raffia baskets and high-top sneakers (see below).
+Elsewhere, Darby Milbrath’s ethereal paintings were reinterpreted in a standout sequin bomber jacket, printed with gold-edged flowers whose vines swirled across the fabric, and German artist André Butzer saw his deliberately squiggled, distorted monsters – a regular fixture in his paintings, described often as ‘Science Fiction Expressionism’ – become tiny Celine mascots, repurposed across. embroidered raffia baskets and high-top sneakers (see below).

 These pieces mark the latest addition to Celine’s visual universe, increasingly informed by Slimane’s desire to fuse cultural epochs and mediums into one seamless, timeless aesthetic.